adrienrougny/sbgntikz/README.md

 ## Getting started

 *sbgntikz* is a TikZ package.
-Usually, TikZ is installed within your Tex distribution, so it can be imported directly into your LaTex source file.
+Usually, TikZ is installed within your Tex distribution, so it can be imported directly into your LaTeX source file.
 The two first steps are to import the TikZ package and the *sbgntikz* library:

 ```tex